schemavolution/schemavolution.github.io/README.md

 Or you can take a look at the SQL script before you apply it.
 Just apply the `-Script` flag to the command.

+## Gene splicing (a.k.a. merging)

+You're probably working with a team on your database application.
+Different members of your team will be editing different parts of the genome at the same time.
+What happens when they merge their code?

+You will have applied one set of genes to your development database before receiving their edits.
+They will have applied a different set of genes before receiving yours.
+As long as the two don't conflict, then Schemavolution will splice the two sets together.
+Their edits will apply cleanly to your database, and yours will apply to theirs.

+When will gene splicing not work?

+- If you choose the same table names
+- If you are working on the same table and choose the same column names
+- If you both define a different primary key for the same table

+So in general, it will usually work fine.

 ## Mutating your schema

 If you make a mistake, do not delete a gene!
 Instead, create a new gene that mutates the schema.
 Rename a table: